pjkaufman/Coding_conventions/README.md

 -The code will be extracted to a folder called src in your current directory -When you are done, then run this code to setup the .phar file:

-``phar.phar pack -f "where-to-put-the-phar-file\file-name.phar" "fpath-to-folder-to-pack"``
+``phar.phar pack -f "where-to-put-the-phar-file\file-name.phar" "path-to-folder-to-pack"``
 ## PHP
 ### Setup
+### Atom Plugin
+-install atom-bueatify
-#### Atom Plugins
+#### Atom Plugins Settings
--Download the three phar files
+-Download the phar file

 -Copy path to the php-cs-fixer-v2.phar file and put that in the phar-cs-fixer setting.

 -Copy path to php executable in the php setting
+## Java
+### Atom Plugin
+-install atom-bueatify